buraksezer/olric-kubernetes/README.md

 olricd-external-lb   LoadBalancer   10.98.198.52    <pending>     3320:31429/TCP,3322:32681/TCP   7h36m
 ```

-In order to get the exterbal IP, you need to run the following command:
+In order to get the external IP, you need to run the following command:

 ```bash
 $ minikube tunnel